Kenshin-Keeps/Simple-Compiler-using-FLex-Bison/README.md

 This is a simple compiler that can parse C-like code with a little modification in code format.
 It was part of my **3rd year 2nd-semester** compiler project.
 I have used **Flex and Bison** to build this compiler using a C programming language.
 This compiler can not ensure proper handling of *if-else, loop, or switch case* conditions due to Bison limitations.
 However, It is good enough for a small demonstration of how a compiler works.

 Flex and bison are pre-requisite for this project to run into any PC.
-So install them first and add path varibale properly.
+So install them first and add path variabale properly.

 To run this code do the following steps:
 1. Download this repository as zip to your desired folder.